TheUltimateNuke/iSurvivedBonelab/README.md

 - Stamina system (hitting things depletes stamina, makes you weaker when fully depleted)
 - All systems compatible with UltEvents
 - Full wiki documentation
+- Enabling/Disabling the whole mod depending on the level or user preferences